Gonorrhea treatment

 Tel. +41 44 255 53 26

-Specialties: Further training specialist in urogynecology, consultation hours and operations, Laparoscopic gynecology, Vulva consultation
+Specialties: Training coordinator for urogynecology, consultation hours and operations, Laparoscopic gynecology, Vulva consultation

 For patients